 How much does it cost to get a divorce in the Bahamas?The cost of a divorce in the Bahamas can vary based on the legal jurisdiction, but it is typically not cheap.
 Divorce costs start at $2,200, not including the filing fee and other expenses.

-Looking for a Professional Divorce Attorney?
+Looking for a Professional Divorce Attorney in the Bahamas?
 We’re here to Help!Are you looking for divorce advice from a professional that won't cost you anything more or unexpected?
 At Capital Law Associates, our divorce attorneys will always work to keep things as peaceful and economically advantageous as possible.
 Still, we can also defend you if your spouse refuses to accept a reasonable settlement or acts abusively.
 Get in touch with us to speak confidently with a specialist, who has in-depth knowledge of all aspects of divorce law and will take the time to fully comprehend your circumstances before offering a comprehensive strategy.
-LET’S DISCUSS HOW WE CAN HELP

 Frequently Asked Questions